clojurewerkz/buffy/README.md

 `second` here is just a value formatter.
-When we read off the value from the buffer, we see the `short` as well as `string`, but it's just a helper for correct decomposition, therefore we should discard it and take only second value, which is a string itself.
+When we read off the value from the buffer, we see the `short` as well as `string`, but it's just a helper for correct decomposition, therefore we should discard it and take only the second value, which is a string itself.

 In order to compose/decompose it, you should use `compose` and `decompose` functions: